Share:

 The fix isn't complicated, but it requires discipline.
 You need to forecast your actual cash flow alongside your revenue.
 (For a complete step-by-step guide, check out our simple forecasting framework for agency growth.)

-• Map out your expenses: Know exactly when payroll, rent, and other costs are due
+Know exactly when payroll, rent, and other costs are due.
+No surprises.

-• Identify danger zones: Spot periods where cash will be tight before they happen
+Spot periods where cash will be tight before they happen.
+Plan ahead.

 Practical Steps to Improve Cash Flow